Optimal and computationally tractable lower bounds for logistic log-likelihoods: Applicability of the novel PQ bound and empirical assessments

+As shown in Figure~\ref{figure_tvd_fields}, the \textsc{pq} tightness yields not only computational gains under \textsc{mm}, but~also accuracy improvements when employed within \textsc{vb} to approximate the target posterior~of~the~spatial effects over a fine grid of Portland's map (see Section~\ref{varb}).
+In particular, at each location we obtain a total variation (\textsc{tv}) distance between the approximate posterior derived under the~\textsc{pq} bound and the target one that is pointwise lower than those associated with \textsc{bl}~and~\textsc{pg}.~According to Figure~\ref{figure_tvd_fields}, these systematic gains are also evident in absolute terms (recall that $\textsc{tv} \in [0,1]$).

 Niccol\'o Anceschi was partially supported by the United States National Institutes of Health (5R01ES027498-05, 5R01AI167850-03).
 Giacomo Zanella was funded by the European Union (ERC, PrSc-HDBayLe, project number 101076564).
-Tommaso Rigon and Daniele Durante were partially funded by the European Union (ERC, NEMESIS, project number: 101116718).~Views~and opinions expressed are however those of the author(s) only and do not necessarily reflect those~of the European Union or the European Research Council~Executive Agency.
+Cristian Castiglione, Tommaso Rigon and Daniele Durante have been funded by the European Union~(ERC,~NEMESIS, project number: 101116718).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those~of the European Union or the European Research Council Executive Agency.